 Packing: Students should use lightweight, sturdy luggage and pack lightly enough to be able to carry all of their luggage for several city blocks.
 In most countries there is no stigma attached to being seen repeatedly in the same outfit.
 Students should take a small number of versatile clothing items and a small supply of toiletries that can be replenished abroad.
 Students with contact lenses, however, must bring enough lenses and solution to last the duration of their stay.
 In most locations bedding is supplied, but it’s a good idea to bring at least one towel.

-Visits from Family/Friends: We encourage family and friends to visit students while abroad, but each student’s first priority is to attend classes.
+Visits from Family/Friends: We encourage family and friends to visit students while away, but each student’s first priority is to attend classes.
 Students are not excused to spend time with guests instead of attending classes or required field trips.
 Guests are welcome to visit lectures with the instructor’s permission, and students are free to entertain guests when not in class or on required field trip.

-Emotional Matters: All students experience some degree of culture shock when studying abroad.
+Emotional Matters: All students experience some degree of culture shock when studying away.
 You are more likely to hear from your student during low periods and to hear more bad news than good.
-A brief period of disappointment, homesickness or depression is a normal part of the study abroad experience.
+A brief period of disappointment, homesickness or depression is a normal part of the experience.
 Call OIE if you are concerned about the welfare of your student.
 We can contact on-site program representatives to determine if any action should be taken or to give you additional information.

 Alcohol: Eighteen is the drinking age in most foreign countries.
 Leaders do not tell students they cannot drink, but if the behavior of any student becomes a detriment to the group or the reputation of UWSP, students may be reprimanded and/or removed from the program.